-Other contract-driven APR approaches vary in bug localization techniques but similarly depend on specifications as oracles~\cite{dallmeier_generating_2009,konighofer_automated_2011,pei_code-based_2011,wei_automated_2010}, highlighting the utility of contracts in improving localization precision~\cite{pei_code-based_2011}.
+Other contract-driven APR approaches vary in bug localization techniques but similarly depend on specifications as oracles~\cite{konighofer_automated_2011,pei_code-based_2011,wei_automated_2010}, highlighting the utility of contracts in improving fault localization precision~\cite{pei_code-based_2011}.
 Furthermore, contract repair studies such as \cite{abreu_exploring_2023,pei_automatic_2014} focus on fixing the specification itself rather than the code.
 These methods generate tests dynamically to observe program behaviour, identify contract violations, and synthesize fixes by strengthening or weakening contract clauses to better align with observed behaviour.

-In contrast to these works, our approach assumes that the specification is correct and uses it as a reliable oracle for both localization and repair.
-We focus specifically on arithmetic bugs and use formal reasoning alongside LLMs to synthesize verified patches, further extending the applicability of contract-aware APR methods in verification-centric languages like Dafny.
+Our approach assumes that the specification is correct and uses it as a reliable oracle for both fault localization and repair.
+We focus specifically on arithmetic bugs and use formal reasoning alongside LLMs to synthesize verified patches, further extending the applicability of contract-aware APR methods in verification-aware languages like Dafny.

-\paragraph{\bf LLM Usage}
+\paragraph{\bf LLM Usage.}